 To create an audit data report file in the Asset Score tool, enter data by navigating among the tabs available on the data entry screens listed below, and submit when complete.
 Users may gather data pertaining to an ASHRAE/ACCA Standard 211P, Standard for Commercial Building energy audits separately prior to using the tool, or may enter data directly into the tool as it is being gathered using a mobile device.

 Screen 1: Building Information.
-Click the green "Audit Reporting Tool" button from the main Buildings page to begin.
+Click the green "Audit Report" button from the main Buildings page to begin.
 Select “NYC Energy Efficiency Report” for New York City audit reports from the drop down menu, and complete BBL entries.
 Select “Other City Report” for all other audit reports.
 Enter building name, report type, year of construction, gross floor area, and location.
 Click the "Create Building" button to continue.

 Note: Report type selections identify the name of the city or jurisdiction that will be receiving the audit report.